TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

-Thanks to great work by [Aram Hăvărneanu](https://twitter.com/aramh) Go 1.3 will support illumos systems, and we've included the 1.3beta1 package in our SmartOS x86_64 repository.
+Thanks to great work by [Aram Hăvărneanu](https://twitter.com/aramh) Go 1.3 will support illumos systems, and we've included the 1.3beta1 package in our illumos x86_64 repository.
 Please give it a spin and provide feedback so the main 1.3 release can be great!

 ## Major changes in pkgsrc-2013Q4